blake5634/ESP2Ard/README.md

 yet for Arduino hardware serial ports (UARTs) because Arduino Uno can only use Software Serial for this.

 ## Software Building and installation

-Once you choose
+The `ESP2Ard.*` files in the top level are the official copies.
-The `ESP2Ard.*` files in the top level and  be copied into your chosen Test or Demo.
-See instructions.
+Once you choose which demo you want to build, copy them into your chosen Test or Demo according to the local instructions.

-Go to `README.md` in the appropriate subdirectory in `TestsDemos` for instructions.
+Go to `README.md` in the appropriate subdirectory in `TestsDemos` for the local instructions.